Configure mTLS Authentication and RBAC for Kafka Brokers

 listener.name.internal.ssl.endpoint.identification.algorithm=HTTPS

 Also included in this section are TLS/SSL settings for metrics reporting.
 These are not specific to this mTLS configuration with RBAC example, but included here to show that you can configure unique TLS/SSL settings specific to different services by adding prefixes, such as confluent.metrics.reporter, to ssl.truststore.xxx.
-To learn more about metrics reporting and SSL, see Monitor Kafka with Metrics Reporter in Confluent Platform and Configure TLS for Control Center.
+To learn more about metrics reporting and SSL, see Monitor Kafka with Metrics Reporter in Confluent Platform and Configure TLS for Control Center on Confluent Platform.

 confluent.metrics.reporter.security.protocol=SSL